super-turbo-engineer/devcontainer-cloudinit/README.md

 https://cloudinit.readthedocs.io/en/latest/reference/examples.html#including-users-and-groups

-This is using multipass to manage virutal machines in a platform agnostic It uses your ssh public key from github for ssh authentication Update the user-data file from this repo to reference your github username
+This is using multipass to abstract the management of virtal machines in a platform agnostic way It uses your ssh public key from github for ssh authentication - you can also use a public key directly if preferred Remeber to update the user-data file from this repo to reference your github username or this wont work
 ```
 //start a new virtual machine with multipass, and bootstrap it with the cloud config from this repository
 multipass launch -n devcontainer --cloud-init user-data
 ```

-Update you .ssh/config to allow connections to the fresh machine with your github identity file (Hostname mshome.net below is for a virtual machine setup on hyperv/windows)
+Update you .ssh/config to allow connections to the fresh machine with your github identity file (Hostname mshome.net below is for a virtual machine setup on hyperv/windows 🤮)
 ```
 Host devcontainer
   HostName devcontainer.mshome.net